 Complete New Student Check-In at International Student and Scholar Office as soon as possible.
 This is necessary to maintain legal immigration status.
 Bring your immigration documents including I-20 or DS-2019, passport, and I-94 card.
-International Student and Scholar Office is at 1100 Seaton Hall, Suite 201 on City Campus.
+International Student and Scholar Office is in Louise Pound Hall, Suite 130 on City Campus.